| PRESS RELEASE For immediate release, December 19, 1999 TOXIC WASTE AND CONTAMINATED DREDGE MATERIALS FROM THE ALA WAI CANAL CLEANUP PROJECT TO

 involved.
 Their lack of involvement strongly suggests that the project has not received

+proper review and should be denied.
 It should also be noted that there is at least one "dredged materials" dump

 site on the Island of Oahu regulated by the EPA and Army Corps of Engineers.
 Therefore,